-Co-op Community Fund donates £33,496 this year to over 30 charities and causes in Guernsey
+Co-op Community Fund donates £46,890 this year to over 40 charities and causes in Jersey

-£33,496 has been donated to 33 charities and causes in Guernsey this year, thanks to the Co-op Community Fund.
+£46,890 has been donated to 41 charities and causes in Jersey this year, thanks to the Co-op Community Fund.
 Now in its second year, the Community Fund is available to environmental and community initiatives making a positive difference on our islands.

-Community is at the heart of everything we do and by shopping at your local Co-op, you are contributing to a wealth of fantastic community causes.
-The latest round of grants cover a diverse range of areas, from £1,920 for running music therapy courses, to £2,000 for purchasing interactive smart boards for emergency briefings.
+Community is at the heart of everything we do and by shopping at your local Co-op, you are contributing to a wealth of fantastic community and environmental causes.
+The latest round of grants cover a diverse range of areas, from £219 to purchase a metal detector for a reuse initiative, to £2,238 for pop-up Nature Play sessions for families in Millbrook Park woodlands.

 After a second successful year of Community Fund donations, Carl Winn, head of community and sustainability, said: 'We know that there are so many community groups, clubs and charities in our islands doing incredible work and supporting our islanders every day.
 It’s in the DNA as a Cooperative to make a real difference in the community, and our Community Fund is in place to support charities and not-for-profit groups who share our vision.

-Donations were also made to charities and causes in Jersey, with £46,890 donated to 41 charities and causes.
+Donations were also made to charities and causes in Guernsey, with £33,496 donated to 33 charities and causes.

 Applications for the Co-op Community Fund remain open all year-round with pay-outs being made to successful projects in spring and autumn.
 Full details on the Co-op Community Fund can be found at: www.channelislands.coop/communityfund